J-J-B-J/SudokuMaker/readme.md

 #### sudoku maker and solver in python

-use forward checking to enforce consistency of arcs pointing to new assignment and backtrack when domain is empty.
+uses forward checking to enforce consistency of arcs pointing to new assignment and backtracks when domain is empty.

 ####files

-helper.py: classes for nice shorthand base.py: base sudoku class with helper functions make.py: make a sudoku board solve.py: solve a sudoku board run.py: parse user input and make/solve board of chosen size
+    helper.py: classes for nice shorthand
+    base.py: base sudoku class with helper functions make.py: make a sudoku board
+    solve.py: solve a sudoku board
+    run.py: parse user input and make/solve board of chosen size

 ####terms

     square: sqrt_n by sqrt_n section of nxn board

     squares are zero indexed from upper left to bottom right

     0 represents a blank cell

 ####run